 - customer.js - test the “customer” section of your application.
 Keep this separate from login test and all of the other sections of your application you will be besting.

-Basically, when you are writing your test suites, don’t be stupid and immediately disregard all of your hard-won knowledge about good software engineering best practices because you are “just” writing tests.
+Basically, when you are writing your test suites, don’t disregard all of your hard-won knowledge about good software engineering best practices because you are “just” writing tests.
 YAGNI.
 DRY.
 You know the drill.

 If you’ve never really written unit or functional tests before, I hope you’ll bite the bullet, take an hour and give Casper a shot.
 It has a great community, is actively maintained, and makes for a great, lightweight and code-centric solution to a difficult and important problem that gets addressed far too infrequently.
 If you’re disillusioned with Unit Tests and TDD, don’t throw the Functional Testing baby out with the proverbial bathwater.
 I think you’ll find the ROI for Casper integration testing to be far higher than you ever expected.